 After the completion of the first update operation, the client and server can pass change Blob results (rather than complete state information) back and forth to handle subsequent updates.
-From this point on, the update process is an iterative cycle that begins with Step 7 and concludes with Step 14.
+From this point on, the update process is an iterative cycle.